ProCamera Up is a premium feature bundle that helps you take your photography and videography to the next level.

 The Exposure bracketing mode enables you to capture a bracketed sequence of photos with different exposure levels.
 Exposure bracketing is available in camera modes Photo and LowLight.
 In LowLight mode, the Exposure bracketing will always use the lowest possible ISO values and longer exposure times.

-- Tap the ISO & Shutter button (note that the icon for the ISO & Shutter button may vary depending on which mode is currently set).
+- Tap the ISO & Shutter button (note that the icon for the ISO & Shutter button may vary depending on which mode is currently set; e.g. A, M or SI).

-To adjust Exposure Brackets, return to the Capture Screen and (1) tap the EB button on the Manual Controls panel.
+To adjust your Exposure Bracket, return to the Capture Screen and (1) tap the EB button on the Manual Controls panel.
 (2) Then, move the outer blue bracket markers on the Exposure Bracketing dial to set the maximum over-/under-exposure for the series of photos.

 Under Settings > Exposure Bracketing you will find more options.